6. Pay down debt

 Paying off debt now can also save you hundreds of dollars in interest payments later — and help improve your credit score.

 A high credit score can save you money if you do need to borrow.
-An example from Money Talks News’ mortgage rate search tool:
+Here is an example from Money Talks News’ mortgage rate search tool:

 “Borrow $250,000 with a 30-year, 4 percent fixed-rate mortgage, and over the life of the loan you’ll pay $179,674 in interest.
 But increase the rate to 6 percent, and you’ll pay $289,595.
 That’s a difference of nearly $110,000 — enough to help you retire earlier, start a business or put your kids through college.
 In short, those measly 2 percentage points could change your life.”